-- Switzerland is the EU’s second most important market for EU services providers.
+- Switzerland is the EU’s third most important market for EU services providers.
 Switzerland was the recipient of 11% of the EU services exports in 2019.

 The EU’s economic policies may directly impact Switzerland.
 They influence the economic and political relations between Switzerland and the EU.
 EU regulations directly affect Swiss exports.
 Switzerland closely follows the developments occurring in the EU and analyses their consequences for its economic operators.

 The European Union is Switzerland’s main economic partner.
 As a result, the macroeconomic and monetary stability of the EU is essential for Switzerland’s economy.
 Furthermore, the EU is by far the most important market for the export-oriented Swiss industry.
 The Bilateral agreements ensure that both parties benefit from the removal of trade barriers: the resulting conditions foster trade and competition, stimulate competitiveness, economic growth and employment.
 The positive economic effects of these agreements are undisputed: since their introduction, per capita economic growth in Switzerland has increased.

 Following the financial crisis in 2008 and the subsequent euro crisis, the EU has taken several measures to strengthen the economic policy framework and the euro area (reform of the Economic and Monetary Union, Banking Union, Capital Markets Union).
 Work on these is still ongoing and is being pursued with increased necessity in the context of the economic impact of the COVID-19 crisis and the conflict in Ukraine.
 Such developments also have an impact on Switzerland, who is closely following the progress of these projects.

 Various agreements considerably reduce the costs of the import and export of goods, as well as the technical barriers to trade in several industrial sectors.